microsoft/z3guide/website/docs-smtlib/05 - fixedpoints/03 - engineforpdr.md

 ---
-title: Generalized PDR
+title: Generalized PDR with SPACER
 sidebar_position: 3
 ---

-A different underlying engine for fixed-points is based on an algorithm for Property Directed Reachability [(PDR)](https://spacer.bitbucket.io/).
+A different underlying engine for fixed-points is based on the SPACER algorithm for Property Directed Reachability [(PDR)](https://spacer.bitbucket.io/).
 The PDR engine is used by default for relations over integers, reals and algebraic data-types.
 The version in Z3 applies to Horn clauses with arithmetic and Boolean domains.
 The engine also works with domains using arrays, algebraic data-types and bit-vectors.
 The PDR engine is targeted at applications from symbolic model checking of software.
 The systems may be infinite state.
 The following examples also serve a purpose of showing how software model checking problems (of safety properties) can be embedded into Horn clauses and solved using PDR.

 ## Procedure Calls